hameddavodi/About-Me/README.md

 These are some highlights from my CV:

 - 1+ year of work experience as a Data Scientist (Sharif Financial & Investment Management Group)
-- 4 years of work experience as a Economist Analyst (Black-forest IT solution)
+- 4 years of work experience as a Data Analyst (Black-forest IT solution)
-- Lots of independent work experience as a Data Scientist, Data Engineer, Business Developer, and Product Analyst.
+- Lots of independent work experience as a Data Scientist, Data Engineer, Business Developer, and Financial Analyst.
 - Current Data Science Master student at the University of Milan (70% loaded).
 - Master's Degree in Economics Planning and Business Development (100% Done).
 - Bachelor's Degree in Economic Science (100% Done).

 Also:

-- 🔭 I’m currently working on Data Engineering and Backend stuffs.
+- 🔭 I’m currently working on blockchain engineering.
-- 🌱 I’m currently learning Database design and Cloud Computing besides of the beautiful RDDs.
+- 🌱 I’m currently learning backend design and software solutions.
 - 👯 I’m looking for a job.
 A permanent one : )

 - ⚡ Fun fact: